Japan vows to lead U.N. into adopting strong sanctions on N. Korea

 Given that Abe has agreed with U.S. President Barack Obama and South Korean President Park Geun Hye to never tolerate North Korea's acts in flagrant disregard for existing Security Council resolutions, "Now is the time for the Security Council to indicate an unmistakable attitude toward this threat of a new dimension," the prime minister said.

 Currently, Japan is serving as a nonpermanent member of the 15-nation council.
-It is not yet known whether China and Russia, two of the five permanent members, will agree to impose even tougher sanctions on North Korea.
+Whether Japan, the United States and South Korea can secure cooperation from China and Russia -- two of the five permanent members -- will be key for the Security Council to impose even tougher sanctions on North Korea.

+Abe also pressed North Korea to return all Japanese nationals it abducted in the 1970s and 1980s, saying Pyongyang has "deprived them of their peaceful lives, not allowing them to return to their homeland even now."

+"It is a country that tramples on human rights, where no heed whatsoever is paid to restraints on or balances of power," Abe said.
+"It is a country pushing ahead with a buildup of arms including nuclear weapons and missiles while paying no attention to the plight of its citizens."

 ==Kyodo